mailgun/documentation/source/api-templates.rst

     "message": "template has been stored"
   }

-Example of storing template with a version:
+Example of storing a template with a version:

 .. include:: samples/templates/template-create-version.rst